Fraternity Recruitment - Interfraternity Council

 Maintaining a high level of academic success is a tradition within Stetson University's Greek community.
 The Office of Fraternity and Sorority Involvement requires a minimum GPA of 2.25 to be eligible for initiation, although some chapters require higher GPAs.

 The Stetson University Greek community offers superb resources and programs to maintain high scholastic achievement.
-Some of these include:
+Some of them include:

 - Scholarship chairs.
 These are chapter officers who work with the chapter and the university to create a scholarship plan for the organization and its members.